ITISFoundation/osparc-simcore-clients/clients/python/README.md

 make install-test
 make test-dev
 ```
 after the client has been generated (see the [workflow section](#workflow)).
 These tests should test the user-facing API.
 Jupyter notebooks in the PYDIR/docs folder are automatically run as part of the tests via `test_notebooks.py`.
 Hence, when writing a tutorial jupyter script, also think of it as a test.
+For this reason, any import of `osparc` in the notebook should be "guarded" by a `if importlib.util.find_spec('osparc') is None:` statement (see the [BasicTutorial](./docs/BasicTutorial.ipynb))

 # Tips
 When modifying templates on the [openapi-generator](https://github.com/ITISFoundation/openapi-generator) repository the pace at which you can progress is determined by the speed at which you can loop through the following diagram